clp-research/pento-diaref/README.md

 Note: The holdouts computation is deterministic and only depends on the order in the color, shape and position listings because we use `itertools.product(colors, shapes, positions)`.
-Thus, the target piece symbols seen during training are the same as above.
+Thus, the target piece symbols seen during training are the same as for `DIDACT`.

 ### Check targets symbols for training

 We briefly check the number of target piece symbols contained in the in-distribution samples.
-These are a bit lower for the ``DIDACT`` training, because we removed the unintended samples for the uts-holdut.
+These might be a bit lower for the ``DIDACT`` training, because we removed unintended samples for the uts-holdout.
-Overall the numbers should not vary too much between ``DIDACT`` and ``NAIVE``.
+Overall the numbers should not vary too much between ``DIDACT`` and ``NAIVE`` (ideally be zero).

 ```
 python3 scripts/generate_annos_check.py \